lemurxx/QuadraticText/README.md

 </li>
 <li>
 <h4>addText(text)</h4>
-Draws the text passed on the canvas without clearing it.
+Draws the text passed to the method on the canvas without clearing the canvas.
 <br><br>
 <pre>
 <code>let qt = new QuadraticText(options);